"

 Use the Text Editor

-You can also choose to work in a text editor, or switch to it as necessary as needed (to clean up messy HTML for example).
+You can also choose to work in a text editor, or switch to it as needed (to clean up messy HTML for example).
 The text editor allows you to directly view and edit your book’s HTML content as HTML.

 Text Editor Options

-7. Insert an image (from URL)
+7. Insert image (from URL)

-11. Open and close <code> tags
+11. Code: insert <code> tags

-14. Insert footnote shortcode
+14. Footnoe: Insert footnote shortcode

 HTML Basics